abdullahi0520/web-sprint-challenge-advanced-state-management/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What problem does the context API help solve?
+- It helps solve prop-drilling in all levels of your application.
+Can be used to share data thru components without the need to manually pass data thru props manually.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+- action is an object that contains information for the store
+- the store is the object tree in redux and holds the applications state
+- reducer is a function that takes an action and the previous state of application and returns the new state.
+- 'single source of truth' means the only way to change data is to dispatch redux action to change state in the reducer, since redux consists of a single store debugging becomes easy.

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?
+- thunk allows us to call action creators that return a function instead of an action object.
 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!
+- Context API seems so organized and understandable for me since prop drilling can get a little too much